retro-dev-rblx/Docs/objects/instances/bodyvelocity.md

 #### Description

-The BodyVelocity Instance exerts a force on the BasePart it is parented to so that it will maintain a constant velocity.
+The BodyVelocity object applies a force on a BasePart such that it will maintain a constant velocity.
+  The BodyVelocity.Velocity property, not to be confused wtih BasePart.AssemblyLinearVelocity, controls the goal velocity.

 #### Available to